University Catalog 2024-2025

 Science & Engineering (SCEN)

-As the high schools in New Orleans rebuild, one of their many challenges is the uneven level of preparation among students entering the 9th grade.
-At the New Orleans Charter High School for Science and Math (SciHi), founded by two Tulane professors, the students are motivated but the disparities in their backgrounds are enormous.
-In this course, we learn how to help high school students who've fallen behind, both academically and by understanding the origins of their difficulty.
-Then we apply that knowledge by working with the students and also fulfilling one of the Tulane Center for Public Service requirements.
-The service, a minimum of 30 hours over the course of a semester, can take the form of teaching, tutoring, assisting with in-class exercises, and always includes acting as a mentor and role model to the SciHi students.
+In New Orleans schools, one of the many challenges is the uneven level of preparation among students, particularly in STEM (science, technology, engineering, and math).
+Students are often motivated but hampered by disparities in their educational backgrounds and resources available.
+In this course, we try to understand the origins of their difficulty and the educational landscape of New Orleans.
+Then we apply that knowledge by working with the students and also fulfilling Tier 1 of the Newcomb Tulane College Public Service requirement.
+The service, a minimum of 20 hours over the course of a semester done through partnerships with community organizations, can take the form of teaching, tutoring, and assisting with in-class exercises related to STEM, while always acting as a mentor and role model to local students.

 Corequisite(s): SCEN 1890.